digitv/yii2bootstrap4/README.md

 </p>

-Those are ported and partially changed `yiisoft/yii2-bootstrap` widgets for use with Bootstrap 4.
+Those are ported and partially changed `yiisoft/yii2-bootstrap` widgets to use with Bootstrap 4.

 |yiisoft/yii2-bootstrap         |digitv/yii2bootstrap4              |
 |-------------------------------|-----------------------------------|